 A cousin to the Andalusians we talked about last week, the Paso Fino is a horse with two strains, one from Puerto Rico and the other from Columbia.
 While independently developed, both strains tend to be put together under the same umbrella as “Paso Fino” and many organizations register both, including on Astranar.
-This is an extra breed, so you will have to pay real-world funds in order to add it to your stable.
+This is an extra breed, so players will have to pay real-world funds in order to add it to their stables.

 The Paso Fino was bred for their endurance and the comfort of their rider.
 Therefore, it isn’t a surprise to horse experts that this is an ambling horse, not a traditional trotting horse.
 Ambling gaits are lateral movement, which gives a much smoother ride for the rider instead of the bounce of the trot or rocking of a canter.
 They are one of the few remaining horse breeds who naturally walk that way, and in fact many breeders actively seek out those who transition between the gaits even if they have other, less desirable characteristics.
 While normally an endurance horse wouldn’t fit in among the dressage horses of Emerald, the ambling gaits give the Paso Fino the edge it needs to carve out its place in the show-circle.

-Paso Fino are found in all solid colors, such as bay, grey, chestnut (red coat with red mane), palomino, black, buckskin, and sorrel (red coat with blonde mane, again for our purposes, see above).
+Paso Fino are found in all solid colors, such as bay, grey, chestnut (red coat with red mane for Mystic Rider purposes), palomino, black, buckskin, and sorrel (red coat with blonde mane, again for our purposes, see above).
 No markings are prohibited.
 There is also a rare eye color that is only available in the Paso Fino, called tiger’s eye, where the eye appears amber, yellow, or orange.

 Starting Stats: *